kialo/moodle-mod_kialo/development/README.md

 ```

 At this point Moodle should be running locally on port 8080.
+(Note: this takes a while.
+The moodle logo needs to appear in the logs.
+You can watch the logs via `cd development && docker compose logs -f`.)
 You may access the site using any hostname that resolves to localhost, e.g. `http://localhost:8080`.
 **If you are running Kialo in Docker, you must use a non-localhost hostname** so the Kialo backend can connect to the `moodle` container using the same name.
 This can be the IP address of the `moodle` container or the Docker hostname of the `moodle` container (`moodle` by default).